thu-coai/ConvLab-2/README.md

 ## End-to-end Performance on MultiWOZ

+*Notice*: The results are for commits before [`bdc9dba`](https://github.com/thu-coai/ConvLab-2/commit/bdc9dba72c957d97788e533f9458ed03a4b0137b) (inclusive).
+We will update the results after improving user policy.

 We perform end-to-end evaluation (1000 dialogues) on MultiWOZ using the user simulator below (a full example on `tests/test_end2end.py`) :

 ```python